 Annual time frame: Submissions to be considered for the Loraine Williams Poetry Prize must be sent either online from February 7 through May 15 or by regular mail postmarked within the same span of time.
 The winning poem and author will be announced by August 15, and the poem will appear in the Winter issue of the same year.
 All submitted poems will be considered for publication in The Georgia Review; any selected will be paid our regular poetry honorarium of $4 per line.

 Entry requirements: No simultaneously submitted work.
 An entry may include one, two, or three poems, but no more than a total of ten standard pages in 12-point or larger type.
 Work previously published in any form will not be considered.
-Current subscribers to The Georgia Review may enter the competition free of charge*; non-subscribers may begin a subscription at the time of entry—$30 for four issues, which is $10 off the regular price—or pay an entry fee of $15.

 Online submissions: Instructions for submitting online can be found on Submittable.
-No prize entries will be accepted until March 1, and submissions will close April 15.
+No prize entries will be accepted until February 7, and submissions will close May 15.